dreger/audaciousfox.net/content/linked/disable-smart-zoom-to-remove-menu-lag.md

 [reddit]: https://www.reddit.com/r/MacOS/comments/9e01ia/til_disabling_smart_zoom_doubletap_with_two/

-Thankfully, I never use this zoom feature (pinch-to-zoom is more precise anyhow), and I was able to disable the gesture by going to `System Preferences > Trackpad > Scroll & Zoom` and then unchecking "Smart zoom".
+Thankfully, I never use this zoom feature (pinch-to-zoom is more precise anyhow), and I was able to disable the gesture by going to:

+`System Preferences > Trackpad > Scroll & Zoom`

+and then unchecking "Smart zoom".
 It's amazing how much faster my secondary click feels now — the contextual menu appears instantly.
 Sometimes it's the small things.